Threat Intelligence Tools

 Search for Bitcoin addresses

-Blockchain and cryptocurrency investigations have been a rather recent development in the OSINT space and are gaining relevance as more threat actors and scams begin using cryptocurrency as their transaction method of choice.
+Blockchain and cryptocurrency investigations have been a relatively recent development in the OSINT space and are gaining relevance as more threat actors and scams begin using cryptocurrency as their transaction method of choice.
 If you’re looking into a crypto wallet related to ransomware, blackmailing, fraud, etc., check out chainabuse.com.
 It’s a public database of addresses used for nefarious reasons.
 They also have an API to build an OSINT tool for crypto.

 You.com is an AI-powered search engine.
 It’s privacy-centric (like DuckDuckGo), but it has built-in functionality for social media and video searches, and it separates the results by category.